-- 11. This Guidance aims to support preparers (i.e. undertakings) and users of ESRS sustainability statements on the implementation of disclosure requirements related to transition plans for climate change mitigation (DR E1-1 and ESRS 2 relevant Disclosure Requirements).
+- 16.11.
+This Guidance aims to support preparers (i.e. undertakings) and users of ESRS sustainability statements on the implementation of the disclosure requirements related to transition plans for climate change mitigation (DR E1-1 and ESRS 2 relevant DRs).
+Disclosure Requirements).
 Through it, users and preparers should be able to better understand the nature of the information and data to be disclosed in sustainability statements and possible methodologies to be used to produce that information.
-The content of this guidance has been developed on the basis of the July 2023 Delegated Act on the ESRS1 (Delegated Act). - 12.
+The content of this guidance has been developed on the basis of the July 2023 Delegated Act on the ESRS1 (Delegated Act). - 17:12.
 This Guidance is non-authoritative.
 In cases where this Guidance presents approaches or methodologies that are not explicitly detailed in the Delegated Regulation (EU) 2023/2772, these should be understood as possible implementation options, not excluding alternative approaches.
-In any case, the requirements in the ESRS prevail. - 13.
+In any case, the requirements in the ESRS prevail. - 18:13.
 This Guidance also uses certain terminology, most of which is defined in the ESRS Glossary or in other parts of the Delegated Act.
-When a certain term is used and is defined in the ESRS, it appears in bold italics as it does in the ESRS, and its definition is presented in a footnote when first used. - 14.
-This Guidance refers to sector-agnostic ESRS, which apply to all undertakings regardless of which sector or sectors they operate in.
-As such, its contents may not fully address sector-specific challenges related to reporting on climate mitigation transition plans.
-Further clarifications on transition plans may be provided via ESRS sector Standards, including the sector standards for financial institutions. - 15.
+When a certain term is used and is defined in the ESRS, it appears in bold italic;italics as it does in the ESRS, and its definition is presented in a footnote when first used. - 19:14.
+This Guidance is referringrefers to sector-agnostic ESRS, which apply to all undertakings; regardless of which sector or sectors they operate in.
+As such, its contentcontents may not fully address the sector-specific challenges related withto reporting on the climate mitigation transition plans.
+Namely, furtherFurther clarifications on transition plans for financial institutions willmay be provided via ESRS sector Standards, including the sector standards for financial institutions. - 20:15.
 This guidance is focused on transition plans for climate change mitigation.
-However, due to their strategic nature, transition plans often interact also with other environmental and social topics.
-Therefore, relevant interfaces are identified and briefly described in this Guidance, for example regarding biodiversity or ensuring a just transition.
-However, this Guidance focuses exclusively on clarification of disclosure requirements on transition plans for climate change mitigation as outlined in ESRS E1-1.
-Given the structure of the ESRS, disclosure requirements covering transition related information beyond climate change mitigation are covered by the other topical ESRS, for example ESRS S1 for employees or ESRS S3 for affected communities.
+However, due to their strategic nature, transition plans often interact also towith other environmental and social topics (also referred to as just transition).
+Therefore, relevant interfaces are identified and briefly described in this guidanceGuidance, for example regarding biodiversity or ensuring a just transition.
+However, this guidance Guidance focuses exclusively focuses on clarification onof disclosure requirements on transition plans for climate change mitigation as outlined in ESRS E1-1.
+Given the structure of the ESRS disclosures, disclosure requirements covering suchtransition related information beyond climate change mitigation are covered by the other topical ESRS+, for example-, ESRS S1 for employees or ESRS S3 for affected communities.